The Anti-Cheat Client interface supports the Windows, Mac, and Linux platforms and requires a 64-bit operating system installation.

 Debuggers will not work while the anti-cheat protection is active.

 For normal game development tasks, we recommend that you simply run the game without the anti-cheat protection active by starting the game executable directly instead of using the anti-cheat bootstrapper executable.

 When the game is started this way, the anti-cheat protection will not be active and will not interfere with debuggers.
 If the anti-cheat has been integrated correctly, it should not be possible to join a protected multiplayer session in this situation.

 Crash dumper tools that run as a separate process in Windows need to read the memory of the game process to work correctly.
 Unfortunately, this level of access can be easily hijacked or abused for cheating so it is prevented in normal circumstances by the anti-cheat protection.

 To be compatible with the anti-cheat protection, an external crash dumper must not attempt to open a Windows process or thread handle to the game process with memory access rights until an abnormal condition that should trigger a dump is recognized.
 When an abnormal condition is recognized, a full access handle can be opened and the game process memory briefly accessed for crash handling purposes.
 During this time, the game process threads will be automatically suspended.
 After a short delay, the game process will be terminated to prevent abuse.

-Some crash dumper tools that are not compatible will immediately open a full access handle to the game process every time it starts.
+Note that some crash dumper tools which are not compatible will immediately open a full access handle to the game process every time it starts.
 Attempting to use one of these tools will cause the game to hang then terminate soon after starting because of the logic described earlier.